 2) Is Paint Bad for Birds?

 Paint is not bad for birds.
-Paint is completely safe for birds if they are non-toxic paints like oil-based, latex, acrylic, or water-based paints.
+Paint is completely safe for birds if non-toxic paints like oil-based, latex, acrylic, or water-based paints.
 Paint without VOCs, lead, chromate, and zinc are safe for birds.

 3) Safe Paint for Birds (An Introduction to Different Paints)